Personal trainers can get you great results and have a huge impact on your health and self-confidence.

 Please don’t feel obligated to give them anything if you already think you’ve given them enough, but if you see something you think they might like as a Christmas gift or as a little bonus, then feel free to go for it, especially if you are feeling super Christmassy!

-How much to tip a personal trainer at Christmas?
+How much should you tip your personal trainer at Christmas?
 The amount that you give would be the same as usual, so the monetary value of one session is more than enough for a tip for your trainer, any more would be overdoing it a little, and may even make your trainer feel a little uncomfortable.

-So there you go, the answer to the question “Do you tip a personal trainer?” comes down to that old annoying phrase “it depends”.
+So there you go, the answer to the question “Are you supposed to tip a personal trainer?” comes down to that old annoying phrase “it depends”.

 If you feel that your trainer has given you next-level service, taught you life-long lessons, or you want to say thank you for being someone that you feel comfortable talking to about difficult subjects such as confidence and self-esteem, you might want to give them a tip.

-It’s really important that I make it clear now though, that you are under no obligation at all to give a tip to a trainer, they shouldn’t expect it and they will be delighted with anything you decide to give them.
+It’s really important that I make it clear now though, that you are under no obligation at all to give a tip to a personal trainer at the gym, they shouldn’t expect it and they will be delighted with anything you decide to give them.

 Hopefully, this article clears up what can be a sometimes awkward situation around the holiday season or the end of a training program.